Get a huge list of Easter basket ideas for teenagers and tweens!

 - Small Sports Gear: Things like a baseball glove or a mouth guard are small and great for a basket.
 Plus, it wouldn’t hurt to protect those teeth, would it?

 - Small Gaming System: A handheld gaming device like the Nintendo Switch.
+Even this old school Game Boy replica is a lot of fun for kids!

 - Gifts From Popular TV Shows/Movies (ex Stranger Things): T-Shirts, hats, notebooks, pencils, posters.
 You can find something that’s themed, I’m sure…